 The Department applies rigorous science to assess applications from our trading partners to gain access to the Australian market.
 As a member of the World Trade Organization, Australia bases its import policies on the same scientific principles our export markets must use when assessing Australian commodities.

 Process for the review

 The objective of the review is to ensure that any fresh dates imported into Australia are free from unwanted pests and diseases.

 The department’s technical specialists are identifying any exotic pests and diseases that might be found on fresh date fruit from the Middle East and North Africa region that are not present in Australia.
 They are assessing the risk of pests and diseases being brought in on fresh date fruit and will recommend risk management measures if required.

 Department staff are liaising with relevant overseas and state/territory agriculture authorities as well as industry representatives to gather stakeholder input to ensure the department has all available scientific information relevant to this review.

-A draft report is now scheduled to be published around September 2017.
+A draft report is now scheduled to be published mid-2018.
 Stakeholders will then be able to provide comments on the report during a 60 calendar day consultation period.
-The review is expected to be finalised by the end of 2017.
+The review is expected to be finalised by the end of 2018.
 The timeline for finalisation has been extended due to a delay in conducting a site visit to the Middle East to verify harvest and production practices – the next harvesting period is not expected to commence until June 2017.